Saturday, July 19, 2008

 Auch hilft nicht, daß jemand wollt sagen: "Ich will in allen Stücken sonst gern Christum und sein Wort bekennen, ohn daß ich müge schweigen eines oder zwei, die meine Tyrannen nicht leiden mögen [(or: die mein Tyrann nicht leiden mag)], als die zwo Gestalt des Sacraments oder desgleichen."
 Denn wer in einem Stück oder Wort Christum verleugnet, der hat ebendenselbigen Christum in dem einigen Stück verleugnet, der in allen Stücken verleugnet würde, sintemal es nur ein Christus ist, in allen seinen Worten sämptlich und sonderlich.

+I have pulled this by itself in this post here.
 I also look forward to the publication of an article on this by my colleague Bob Caldwell (j40bob there).

 Update: looks like Bob's article is out: http://creation.com/battle-quote-not-luther.
 That would be